"We made these emojis because we felt like Apple's iMessage furniture could use a little refresh," Death by Modernism founder Raj Haldar told Dezeen.

 Nelson's billowed design, aptly called the Nelson Bubble Pendant Lamp, is accompanied by the American industrial designer's Sunburst Clock.

-The Panton S-Chair by Danish furniture designer Vernor Panton, Sputnik Chandelier by Italian designer Gino Sarfatti and a Death by Modernism Gravestone are among the other creations.
+The S-shaped Panton Chair by Danish furniture designer Verner Panton, Sputnik Chandelier by Italian designer Gino Sarfatti and a Death by Modernism Gravestone are among the other creations.

 The emoji messaging extension initially began as small images intended to represent emotions but have evolved to represent a range of items, including food, the weather and sports.